 Indeed, Barolo is surely Burgundy’s Italian sibling.
 No other region sparks such debate surrounding the topic of terroir and vineyard expression as Piedmont; the grower and his or her vineyard hold the key to understanding Barolo.
 This is ultimately more important than individual preferences concerning winemaking styles: tasting twenty or so wines from different ‘climats’ (vineyard sites) reveals discernible variations in quality, style, aroma, and weight.

 Nevertheless, there are remarkable differences in the vineyards of Barolo, which now total over 1,700 hectares.
-They are spread across 11 communes in the Langhe hills, which covers endless variations in altitude, exposition, and mesoclimates.
+They are spread across 11 communes (including the hamlet of Barolo) in the Langhe hills, which covers endless altitude variations, exposition, and mesoclimates.
 Barolo is a veritable paradise for any wine enthusiast, determined to uncover the secrets of the soil.

-For example, vineyards planted in the circle surrounding La Morra benefit from calcareous soils that are very similar to Barbaresco.
+For example, vineyards planted in the circle surrounding La Morra benefit from calcareous soils similar to Barbaresco.
 This terroir gives some of the best wines in the region, with good color, structure, and always abundant tannins.
-Yet the western hills of the zone in the areas of Barolo and La Morra tend to give less tense, more aromatically expressive wines that require less bottle age.
+Yet the western hills of the zone in Barolo and La Morra’s areas tend to give less tense, more aromatically expressive wines that require less bottle age.
 Some of the most famous climats in Barolo include Brunate, Le Rocche, La Serra, and Cannubi; the last cru was the subject of a fierce legal battle some years ago.

 Vineyards of Castiglione